danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 - A regular grid of ages and metallicities.
 - No mixing of different IMF templates.

-You can also insert a custom .npz file following the standard of pPXF and containing any set of templates.
+You can use any set of (E)MILES templates that follows the standard MILES file naming convention (see http://research.iac.es/proyecto/miles/pages/ssp-models/name-convention.php) and also create and browse a custom .npz file following the standard of pPXF and containing any set of templates.

 **Important Notes on Stellar Population Models**
 E-MILES, sMILES, and X-shooter work best for quiescent and moderately star forming galaxies but lack very young stellar populations (<30-60 Myr).